fybrik/fybrik/site/docs/tasks/multicluster.md

 ### Installing using IBM Satellite Config

-When using [IBM Satellite Config](https://cloud.ibm.com/satellite) the RazeeDash API is running as a service in the cloud and all CRD distribution is handled by the cloud.
+When using [IBM Satellite Config](https://cloud.ibm.com/satellite) the RazeeDash API is running as a service in the cloud and all custom resource distribution is handled by the cloud.
 The process here describes how an already existing Kubernetes cluster can be registered and configured.

 Prerequisites: